Abby Kelley Foster: Radicalization

 Kelley's views became progressively more radical as she worked with abolitionists such as Angelina Grimké.
-She became an "ultra", advocating not only the abolition of slavery but also full civil equality for blacks.
+She became an "ultra", advocating not only the abolition of slavery but also full civil equality for black people.
 In addition, Garrison's influence led her to adopt the position of "non-resistance", which went beyond opposing war to opposing all forms of government coercion.
 Radical abolitionists led by Garrison refused to serve on juries, join the military or vote.
 The Garrisonian call for the end of slavery and the extension of civil rights to African Americans caused controversy.
 Kelley's advocacy of the radical abolitionist movement prompted some opponents to call her a "Jezebel", as what she proposed threatened their sense of social structure.
 On the other hand, many fellow abolitionists praised her public speaking skills and her dedication to the cause.
 Kelley's influence was shown by activist women being called "Abby Kelleyites".
 Radical abolitionism became known as "Abby Kelleyism."